Alfresco/docs-alfresco/federation-services/latest/using/index.md

 ###### Creating a Job Group

-To access Job Groups, go to the group section in the left sidebar and select Job Groups.
+To access Job Groups, go to the group section in the left sidebar and select **Job Groups**.
 From here you can view and create Job Groups.

 1. Click **Create New Job Group**.
 2. Fill in the **group's name**.